 Author, filmmaker, and educator based in Los Angeles, California.
 During a twenty-five year career in film and television, Gibbs has written for such well known producers as Mark Wahlberg & Stephen Levinson, Jon Landau & James Cameron, Mel Gibson, Joel Silver, Gale Anne Hurd and Lawrence Bender.
 And for Paramount, Universal, Cinergi, USA, Fox, NBC and Warner Bros Television.

-He teaches in the Entertainment Studies program at UCLA, with a focus on developing original television series – an area of opportunity he calls, ‘the most exciting and dynamic storytelling of the new era.’
-He is also a visiting lecturer at several American and International universities, where he conducts workshops in all manner of storytelling and dramatic formats.
+He holds his MFA in film and television from Northwestern University and currently teaches in the Entertainment Studies program at UCLA, with a focus on developing original television series – an area of opportunity he calls, ‘the most exciting and dynamic storytelling of the new era.’
+He is also a visiting lecturer at several American and international universities, where he conducts workshops in all manner of storytelling and dramatic formats.

 In addition to his teaching and screen work, he has written two novels.
 His newest non-fiction work Quick, Where’s My Cape? is a practical guide to seeing how our most important story patterns – those we call myths – continue to express themselves in our creative work – and our everyday lives. (read more).

 Paramount Studios; Producers: Mark Wahlberg/Leverage & Mel Gibson/Icon

 Disney/Cinergi; Producer: Andrew Vanja

 Universal; Producer: Hal Lieberman

 Real Life Adventure Series, in development

 NBC / Fox Studios; Producers: Keri Selig & Craig Silverstein